CANAPES

 4. Pour the oyster liquid into a saucepan.
 Bring to a boil, and then simmer until the liquid has almost completely evaporated.
 Add the lemon juice, cream and remaining butter (cut into small pieces).
 Stir until the sauce is smooth.

-5. Place the salmon purses in the oven for one minute to cook the salmon slightly.
 Arrange the spinach on each plate.
 Place 3 or 6 salmon purses in the center, then add a spoonful of sauce.

 Garnish with the caviar and few sprigs of chive.
 Serve immediately.